INTERNATIONAL FESTIVAL OF OWLS

 Cell Phones

 We are located in the beautiful Root River Valley, with lots of hills around us.
-This means cell phone reception can be spotty, and not all carriers have towers in the area.
-Verizon gives the best coverage.
+This means cell phone reception can be spotty, and not all carriers have coverage in the area.

 Header: Mouse Detector (c) Preston Hone